ninpnin/agglutinative-language-models/syllable-level/README.md

 # Syllable Level Models for Agglutinative Languages

-This folder is dedicated for the syllable-level solutions for agglutinative language models.
+This folder is dedicated for the __syllable-level__ solutions for agglutinative language models.

-As , the primary goal of this module is to implement decent text generation
+As in the _stem_ and _word_ level counterparts, the primary goal of this module is to implement decent text generation.

 ## Why go with syllable level?